 Hi to everyone reading this!
 We are Chelsea, Ayesha and Hiba and we are a part of the student staff team for the Career Centre, working as Library Assistants under the supervision of Jamie Kunkel, one of our career counsellors.

-This page has been put together by myself and my colleagues and is meant to serve as a resource for fellow students.
+This page has been put together by us and our colleagues, and is meant to serve as a resource for fellow students.
 It contains articles that touch on relevant issues students may be facing, such as navigating job search during a pandemic, building important skills in preparation for entering the workforce, and finding a balance between school, work, and social life.
-The page will be updated regularly, and I hope it serves as a useful resource for students in finding strategies to optimize success.
+The page will be updated regularly, and we hope it serves as a useful resource for students in finding strategies to optimize success.

 Want to read more from our L.A.?
 Check out these pages updated regularly:

 This article highlights a key skill that is vital in ensuring you have a successful interview.
 It emphasizes the need to be authentic, and not just blurt out memorized answers.
 While acknowledging the importance of preparation, the article states that genuine and natural expression distinguishes candidates most effectively during interviews.

 A mentor can be extremely helpful in both your time at school and for your career, but it can be very daunting to reach out to them!
 This article provides helpful guidelines and tips on who to reach out to, as well as how to reach out to someone and create a mentorship relationship with them.
 If you’re having difficulties reaching out for support but would like to find guidance, this is the article for you.